MetPX/sarracenia/doc/design/scope.rst

 		scope A should only be able to post to from_A...

-		so admin/sender user on <scope> would be something like dd<scope>.  ddA.
+		so admin/sender user on <scope> would be something like sr<scope>.  ddA.

-if a dd_subscribe on b does the transfer, then it is logged as ddB on B.
+if a sr_subscribe on b does the transfer, then it is logged as ddB on B.

 Scope as Priority Mechanism